awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 ## Creating a Policy Statement for a Signed URL That Uses a Custom Policy<a name="private-content-custom-policy-statement"></a>

 To create a policy statement for a custom policy, perform the following procedure\.
-For several example policy statements that control access to objects in a variety of ways, see [Example Policy Statements for a Signed URL That Uses a Custom Policy](#private-content-custom-policy-statement-examples)\.<a name="private-content-custom-policy-creating-policy-procedure"></a>
+For several example policy statements that control access to files in a variety of ways, see [Example Policy Statements for a Signed URL That Uses a Custom Policy](#private-content-custom-policy-statement-examples)\.<a name="private-content-custom-policy-creating-policy-procedure"></a>

 **To create the policy statement for a signed URL that uses a custom policy**